1. What is income tax slab ?

 |Nature of Income||Time of Selection of option of old vs new regime|

-An employee can choose to choose a new tax regime and be closer to his or her employer FY 2020-21.
-Employees can change the selection option state taxation every year
+An employee can choose to opt for a new tax plan and expand his or her employer early FY 2020-21.
+Employees can change the selection option annual tax plan

-However if new tax slab regime is opted at the begning of the year, it cannot be changed anytime during the year for TDS purpose, however the option can be changed at the time of filing of Income-tax return.
+But if a new tax slab system is selected earlier this year, it will not be so changed at any time during the year for TDS purposes, however the option may be changed at the time of submission of income tax return.

 |Particulars||Existing / Old regime Tax rates||New Regime Tax rates|